ReciprocalSpace/pycoilib/README.md

-# pycoilib
+# pycoilib (to complete)

 $pycoilib
 ========

-$pycoilib is a free python library for inductance cal
+$pycoilib is a free python library for inductance calculation

 Look how easy it is to use: